Angxddeep/Custom-Rom-flashing-guide/docs/Index.md

 # **Custom Rom flashing guide**
 ## Why I made this site
-As new users are coming and deciding to get into custom ROM.
-I have made this guide as old guides have some outdated things.So I decided to make a new guide
+As new users are coming and deciding to get into flashing custom ROM.
+I have decided to made this guide as most of the old guides have outdated things that can get you into trouble. **So I decided to make a new guide**

 **The device I have used is Xaga**

-Many things have taken from old guides and I have just updated those and made a structured place to access them
+Many things have taken from old guides and I have just updated those and made a structured place to access them :)

 ## Resources taken from and modified: